TeamPiped/documentation/content/docs/architecture/index.md

 -   Has HTTP/2 support.
 -   Uses [actix-web](https://github.com/actix/actix-web) and [reqwest](https://github.com/seanmonstar/reqwest) for maximum performance.
 -   Low memory footprint and high throughput.
+-   Converts `jpeg` images to `webp` on the fly to reduce bandwidth usage.

 # Server-Side Caching